ksiebel/microservices-ci/Readme.md

 This section describes some design principles and decisions.
  - Less is more
     _"This is actually easy as it has just started ;)"_
- - **Docker** it is used to package the application components and its libraries.
+ - **Docker** it is used to package the application artifacts and its dependencies.
  - This project assumes you are defining your **infrastructure as code** using docker-compose.
  - By now we assume you use **jhipster** to generate microservices application.
     _"The jhipster microservice application has to be packaged as docker containers and use docker-compose for CI environment deployment."_